cse163/book/book_source/source/module-2-data-structures-and-files/lesson-5-data-structures-tuple-set-dict/tuple.md

 Other data structures might have different properties that encourage them to be used in different contexts.
 An analogy here comes from thinking about tools in a toolshed.
 A hammer and screwdriver have different properties that allow one to be the better tool for the job, say, when you want to put a nail in a wall; while yes, you could use a screwdriver for that, it seems like there is another tool that better suits the task.
 This is why we want to have more than one type of data structure: so we can have the best tool for any given job.

-One such data structure is the **
-			** (pronounced either like "two pull" or to rhyme with "supple").
+One such data structure is the `tuple` (pronounced either like "two pull" or to rhyme with "supple").
 A `tuple` is much like a list in that it has integer indices, but it is different in that it is **immutable.** A `tuple` will have a pre-defined number of values inside of it, and you can't modify them!

 The syntax for lists and `tuple` s look very similar but have some key differences.

--  The list uses square brackets (i.e.,     `[1, 2, 3]`     is a list) while a     `tuple`     uses parentheses (i.e.,     `(1, 2, 3)`     is a     `tuple`     ).
+-  The list uses square brackets (i.e.,     `[1, 2, 3]`     is a list) while a     `tuple`     uses parentheses (i.e.,     `(1, 2, 3)`     is a     `tuple`).
 They both have 3 elements that store 1, then 2, then 3, but while the list could be modified, the tuple can't.

 -  Tuples don't have any meaningful methods like     `list`     does since you cannot modify it.